rspack-contrib/storybook-rsbuild/README.md

    export default config;
    ```

 You're all set now.
-You could also checkout the example in [sandboxes/react-rsbuild](./sandboxes/react-rsbuild).
+You could also checkout the example in [sandboxes/react-rsbuild](./sandboxes/react-rsbuild) and use all other features listed in [Storybook site](https://storybook.js.org/docs).

-### Use with Vue 3
+### Use with Vue 3 (in a existing Rsbuild project)

 1. Install Vue3 framework integration
    ```bash